contentstack/live-preview-sdk/docs/live-preview-configs.md

 # Alternate Method​ for Passing Configuration Details

 For Client Side Rendering, we require the Stack class by default, and it already has some configs related to Live Preview.
-Hence, the Live Preview SDK has been built to leverage those configurations.
+Hence, the Live Preview Utils SDK has been built to leverage those configurations.

-You can directly pass the SDK config inside the `Contentstack.Stack.live_preview`
+You can directly pass the SDK config inside the `Contentstack.Stack.live_preview` object.

 **For example**